mhaugrud/msumcspy/_sources/SimplePythonData/Input.rst

 .. sourcecode:: python

-    n = input("Please enter your name: ")
+    name = input("Please enter your name: ")

 The input function allows the user to provide a **prompt string**.
 When the function is evaluated, the prompt is shown.
 The user of the program can enter the name and press `return`.
-When this happens the text that has been entered is returned from the `input` function, and in this case assigned to the variable `n`.
+When this happens the text that has been entered is returned from the `input` function, and in this case assigned to the variable `name`.
 Make sure you run this example a number of times and try some different names in the input box that appears.

 .. activecode:: inputfun

-    n = input("Please enter your name: ")
+    name = input("Please enter your name: ")
-    print("Hello", n)
+    print("Hello", name)

 It is very important to note that the ``input`` function returns a string value.
 Even if you asked the user to enter their age, you would get back a string like
 ``"17"``.
 It would be your job, as the programmer, to convert that string into